Seven-day Teacher Training Retreat (Level 1)

 Please read our Terms and Conditions for information regarding payments and cancellations.

-Certificate of Attendance.
-Please note that we give a Bangor University Certificate of Attendance that details the nature of the course and the hours involved.
-However, this does not constitute an authorisation to teach mindfulness-based approaches.
+Please note that we give a Bangor University certificate of attendance which details the nature of the course and the hours involved, however, this does not constitute an authorisation to teach mindfulness-based approaches.
 The development and interest in the potential of mindfulness within a range of settings is rapidly growing and training processes are therefore becoming more structured.
-Within the UK, though, there are currently no formal qualifications/certification processes which regulate competency in teaching mindfulness-based approaches.
-This requires those of us working in this developing field to inquire deeply into our own practice, our integrity and our intentions, as well as the boundaries of our skills, competencies and understandings.
+However, within the UK there are currently no formal qualifications/certification processes which regulate competency in teaching mindfulness-based approaches.
+This requires those of us working in this developing field to inquire deeply into our own practice, our integrity, our intentions and the boundaries of our skills, competencies and understandings.

 Please feel free to email us at firstname.lastname@example.org to discuss any questions you may have about the course or whether it is appropriate for you at this time.
 We will ensure that your query reaches the correct person.